Emigration from Mexico: Destinations

 Aside from the United States, Mexican immigrants have settled in Canada, Spain, Germany, Italy, the United Kingdom, France, Taiwan, Japan and other countries.
 A large Mexican immigrant population also exists in Central and South American countries as Guatemala, Costa Rica, Cuba, Brazil, Colombia, and Chile.
 Mexican Mennonites settled in Bolivia, Argentina and Paraguay.
-There have been cases of Mexicans working or residing in Saudi Arabia and other countries but not in demographically significative numbers.
+There have been cases of Mexicans working or residing in Saudi Arabia and other countries but not in demographically significant numbers.
 Under "Aliyah", or the immigration of Jews of the Diaspora to Israel, an unspecified number of Mexican Jews have immigrated to Israel.
-In recent years Mexican business and engineering professionals have settled in African countries like Kenya, Nigeria and South Africa.
+In recent years, Mexican business and engineering professionals have settled in African countries like Kenya, Nigeria, and South Africa.

 Canada has a program that hires Mexican agricultural workers on a temporary basis.
 Many countries allow Mexicans opportunities in areas like science research, to study at colleges and universities, and through other cultural exchanges.
 The mass departure of artists, scientists, actors and more has led to a Mexican brain drain.
 However, recent years have shown an uptick in immigration to Mexico.